kjohnbaba/Sudoku-solver-C/README.md

 287419635
 345286179

-for correctness checking and for solvability checking contains an almost-completed puzzle with one or two unknown entries like:
+For correctness checking and for solvability checking contains an almost-completed puzzle with one or two unknown entries like:

 435269781
 682571493